Inventaire

 Description :

 How the brain orchestrates sensorimotor control of various motor acts is still unclear.
-Of potential relevance to sensorimotor control are two
+Of potential relevance to sensorimotor

-brain–peripheral coupling phenomena: Corticokinematic coupling (CKC), the coupling between brain and repetitive movement kinematics, and corticomuscular coupling
+control are two brain–peripheral coupling phenomena: Corticokinematic coupling (CKC), the coupling between brain and repetitive

-(CMC), the coupling between brain and muscle activity at 20 Hz mainly seen during steady muscle contractions.
+movement kinematics, and corticomuscular coupling (CMC), the coupling between brain and muscle activity at 20 Hz mainly seen during

-electrophysiological recordings such as EEG and MEG.
+Both couplings can be revealed with scalp electrophysiological recordings such as EEG and MEG.

-This project draws on movement biomechanics approaches to answer 3 major neuroscience questions: Which
+This project draws on movement biomechanics approaches to answer 3 major neuroscience questions: Which aspects of the

-aspects of the communication between the brain and the periphery do CKC and CMC support?
+communication between the brain and the periphery do CKC and CMC support?

-relevant?
-And what is the role of the cerebellum in maintaining these couplings?
+To which extent these couplings are functionally/behaviorally relevant?
+And what is the role of the cerebellum in maintaining

-The key innovative element is the focus on the low frequency oscillations,
+The key innovative element is the focus on the low frequency oscillations, which hold the promise of being the medium of

-which hold the promise of being the medium of proprioceptive signaling, a central component of the most promising theory of sensorimotor
+proprioceptive signaling, a central component of the most promising theory of sensorimotor control.

 Collaborations : Thomas Legrand, Scott Mongold, Gilles Naeije, Xavier De Tiège